Non-backtracking Graph Neural Networks: Experiment

 \section{Experiment}

-In this section, we assess the effectiveness of NBA-GNNs across multiple benchmarks on graph classification, graph regression, and node classification tasks.
-Our method shows competitive performance compared to graph Transformers within long-range graph benchmarks, and robust improvements in handling transductive node classification tasks.
-We also conduct ablation studies to verify our method, and provide experimental details in \cref{appx:exp-details}.
+In this section, we assess the effectiveness of NBA-GNNs across multiple benchmarks on graph classification, graph regression, and node classification tasks$^1$.
+Additionally, we conduct a detailed comparison, including a complexity analysis, with existing methods aiming to reduce redundancy (see \cref{appx:compare-related-work}).
+Detailed experimental information is also provided in \cref{appx:exp-details}. { \thefootnote \footnote{{$^1$ The code is available at \url{https://github.com/seonghyun26/nba-gnn}}}}

-\subsection{Long-range graph benchmark}
+\subsection{Long-Range Graph Benchmark}

-The long-range graph benchmark (LRGB) \citep{dwivedi2022long} is a set of tasks that require learning long-range interactions.
-We validate our method using three datasets from the LRGB benchmark: graph classification ($\dsfunc$), graph regression ($\dsstruct$), and node classification ($\dsvocsp$).
-We use performance scores from \citep{dwivedi2022long} and from each baseline papers: subgraph based GNNs \citep{abu2019mixhop, michel2023path, giusti2023cin++}, graph Transformers \citep{kreuzer2021rethinking, rampavsek2022recipe, shirzad2023exphormer, he2023generalization}, and graph rewiring methods \citep{gasteiger2019diffusion, gutteridge2023drew}.
-For NBA-GNNS and NBA-GNNs with begrudgingly backtracking, we report the one with better performance.
-Furthermore, LapPE, i.e., Laplacian positional encoding \citep{dwivedi2020benchmarking}, is applied, as it enhances the performance of NBA-GNNs in common cases.
+The long-range graph benchmark \citep[LRGB]{dwivedi2022long} considers a set of tasks that require learning long-range interactions.
+We validate our method using three datasets from the LRGB benchmark: $\dsfunc$ (graph classification), $\dsstruct$ (graph regression), and $\dsvocsp$ (node classification).
+We adopt performance scores from \citet{dwivedi2022long} for GNNs and from each baseline paper: subgraph based GNNs \citep{abu2019mixhop, michel2023path, giusti2023cin++}, graph Transformers~\citep{kreuzer2021rethinking, rampavsek2022recipe, shirzad2023exphormer, he2023generalization}, graph rewiring methods~\citep{gasteiger2019diffusion, gutteridge2023drew}, and state space model \citep{wang2024graph}.
+For NBA-GNNs and NBA-GNNs with begrudgingly backtracking, we report the one with better performance.
+Furthermore, LapPE, i.e., Laplacian positional encoding \citep{dwivedi2020benchmarking}, is applied as it enhances the performance of NBA-GNNs in common cases.

-As one can see in \cref{tab:lrgb-improve}, NBA-GNNs show improvement regardless of the combined backbone GNNs, i.e., GCN \citep{kipf2016semi}, GIN \citep{xu2018how}, and GatedGCN \citep{bresson2017residual}.
-Furthermore, even against a variety of baselines in \cref{tab:lrgb-full}, at least one NBA-GNNs shows competitive performance with the best baseline in LRGB.
-Also, it is noteworthy that the improvement of NBA-GNNs is higher in dense graphs, $\dsvocsp$ having an average degree of 8 while $\dsfunc, \dsstruct$ has an average degree of 2.
+As one can see in \cref{tab:lrgb-improve}, NBA-GNNs show improvement regardless of the combined backbone GNNs, i.e., GCN \citep{kipf2016semi}, GIN \citep{xu2018how}, and GatedGCN \citep{bresson2017residual}, aligning with our results in \cref{thm:sens-bound}.
+Specifically, NBA-GCN outperforms GatedGCN, (i) confirming that simply updating both node and edge features does not lead to performance improvement and (ii) showing that non-backtracking is a key component for solving long-range interaction tasks.
+Furthermore, when compared to a variety of recent baselines in \cref{tab:lrgb-full}, at least one NBA-GNN shows competitive performance with the best baseline, except for the state space model for $\dsvocsp$.
+It is also noteworthy that the improvement of NBA-GNNs is higher in dense graphs, where $\dsvocsp$ has an average degree of 8 while $\dsfunc$ and $\dsstruct$ have an average degree of 2.

-\subsection{Transductive node classification tasks}
+\subsection{Transductive Node Classification Tasks}